apollorio/wp-event-manager/readme.txt

 Fixed : A line is shown below filter is fixed.
 Added : Filter option settings is added in the event listing tab.
 Added : Related events can now be hidden as per users' wish.
-Added : Now specific organizer data can be hidden from the guest users.
+Added : Now specific dj data can be hidden from the guest users.
 Added : The UI of the installation setup wizard is changed.
 Added : Admin UI for Add Event is changed.
 Added : The UI of the Event listing filter at front-side is changed.